UK Minimum Wage

 What Should I do if I am not Receiving Minimum Wage in England, Wales, or Scotland?

 If you are not receiving the National Minimum Wage, you should contact Acas.
-Acas offers free, confidential advice to employees, employers, and their representatives, on matters of employment rights, policies, and best practices.
-If you lodge a complaint about fair pay, it will be directed to the relevant office, which in the case of the National Minimum Wage or National Living Wage is HM Revenue and Customers (HMRC).
+Acas offers free and confidential advice to employees, employers, and their representatives, on matters of employment rights, policies, and best practices.
+If you lodge a complaint about fair pay and not receiving the correct minimum wage for a pay reference period, it will be directed to the relevant office, which in the case of the National Minimum Wage or National Living Wage (NLW) is HM Revenue and Customers (HMRC).

 You can ask your employer for your payment records and make a copy of your personal or financial information, ahead of contacting Acas and completing their feedback form.